lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 | 3.4 | The Funding Landscape | 10 min |
 | 📋 | Blueprint Checkpoint 3: Business Model Canvas | 20 min + 5 min debrief |

----

 ## Workspace Warm-Up

-Before starting this session, open your AI Cofounder Workspace and paste in your Customer Persona + Value Proposition Canvas from Session 2 (in addition to the Strategic Positioning Statement already there).
+Before starting this module, open your AI Cofounder Workspace and paste in your Customer Persona + Value Proposition Canvas from Module 2 (in addition to the Strategic Positioning Statement already there).
 Then send:

-🤖 **Try this in your Workspace:**
+**Reference Prompt**
 ```
 I have now shared both my Strategic Positioning Statement and my Customer Persona +
 Value Proposition Canvas with you.
-Today we are designing the business model — how the
+Today we are designing the business model, how the
 company creates, delivers, and captures value.
 Given everything you know about my
 company, what do you see as the single most important business model decision I need
 to get right, and why?
 ```

----

 ## 3.1 Lean Startup Essentials

 The **Lean Startup** methodology, developed by Eric Ries, offers the most widely adopted framework for building a new company under conditions of extreme uncertainty.
-Its core insight is deceptively simple: *a startup's business plan is not a plan — it is a collection of hypotheses.* The job of the early-stage founder is to test those hypotheses as quickly and cheaply as possible, before committing significant resources to building the wrong thing.
+Its core insight is deceptively simple: *a startup's business plan is not a plan, it is a collection of hypotheses.* The job of the early-stage founder is to test those hypotheses as quickly and cheaply as possible, before committing significant resources to building the wrong thing.